Top 8 ERP Software Vendors

 What is ERP?

-Enterprise Resource Planning (ERP) systems are an integrated suite of business applications designed to automate the back-office functions of your organization, including financials, sales, and operations.
+Enterprise Resource Planning (ERP) systems are an integrated suite of business applications designed to automate your organization’s back-office functions, including financials, sales, and operations.
 Financials handle accounting functions such as accounts payable, accounts receivable, general ledger, and fixed asset management.
-Operations include things such as sales orders and contact management.
+Operations include sales orders and contact management.

 Read More: What is ERP and How Do ERP Systems Work?